mohangrewal101/Path-Reachability/README.md

 - Whether or not the selected path is "satisfiable".
 That is, whether this particular execution can be run at all.
 - What the require function parameter assignments would need to be to execute this path.

+The analysis can be used by software engineers to ideate on testing strategies, and easily obtain the required function arguments required to test their desired paths.

 ## Getting Started

 ### System Requirements